agileware/civicrm-end-user-guide/docs/organising-your-data/smart-groups.md

 6. From the **Actions** drop-down menu select **Group - create smart group**.
 7. Give the smart group a name and description and optionally designate it as a mailing list and give if a parent group.
 Click **Save Smart Group**.

 You can also create a smart group from SearchKit.
-From any search that returns contacts, just click +Add on the left hand side and then select Smart Group.
+From any search that returns contacts, just click **+Add** on the left hand side and then select **Smart Group**.

 Your smart group will now appear in all the usual places where you see groups.